TEN-framework/TEN-Agent/README.md

 ### Agent App
 A runnable server-side participant application compiled to combine multiple **Extensions** following **Graph** rules to accomplish more sophisticated operations.

+### ASTRA Cloud Store
+Cloud Store is a hub for developers to share their extensions or use extensions from other developers.

+### ASTRA Package Manager
+Simplifies the process of uploading, sharing, downloading, and installing ASTRA extensions.
+Extensions can specify dependencies on other extensions and the environment, and the package manager automatically manages these dependencies, making the installation and release of extensions extremely convenient.

 ## Example
 This project provides an example Agent App to help you get started.